Squishy Paint: Bird Mobile

 This will create a double-sided bird and make it sturdier.

-SKIP this step if you don’t want to wrap your stick and move onto #13.
+SKIP this step if you don’t want to wrap your stick and move onto the assembly.

 That’s it!